SANDEEP-NAYAK/TERRFORM-AWS-MULTI-TIER-ARCHITECTURE-SETUP/README.md

  Database Layer(3rd tier): A RDS mysql databases is configured in a private subnet.
 Used AWS secrets Manager for storing DB's username and password.

 The VPC is created using a module from terraform module registry.

+Used DynamoDB for state locking and s3 bucket for storing the terraform.tfstate file remotely.